Classical integrability for beta-ensembles and general Fokker-Planck equations: Quantum Painlev e II

 \section{Quantum Painlev\'e II}

-This equation appeared in the study of $\beta$-ensembles in~\cite{BV1} and later was identified as nonstationary (imaginary time) Schr\"odinger equation with canonically quantized Painlev\'e II Hamiltonian in~\cite{Nag11}.
+The Quantum Painlev\'e II equation appeared in the study of $\beta$-ensembles in~\cite{BV1} and later was identified as nonstationary (imaginary time) Schr\"odinger equation with canonically quantized Painlev\'e II Hamiltonian in~\cite{Nag11}.
 It corresponds to the case $\sigma\equiv 1$, $v = t-x^2$, $\alpha\equiv 0$ in eq.~(2.1), which then becomes

-\ni i.e.~eq.~(1.6) with $t$ and $x$ rescaled as $x\to x/\kappa$, $t\to t/\kappa^2$, $\kappa=\beta/2$.
+\ni i.e.~eq.~(1.6) with $t$ and $x$ rescaled as $x\to x/\kappa^{1/3}$, $t\to t/\kappa^{2/3}$, $\kappa=\beta/2$.
 Thus, the governing equations take the following form: